 To request an At-Risk account, an At-Risk Request must be completed in GMAS and routed to the SPA office electronically for approval.
 At SPH, at-risk requests will not be awarded for greater than $200K.
 Please see the Department At-Risk Account Process (SPH) for the step by step procedure.

-Streamlined Advance Accounts - The request should include the attachment of any compliance material (COI, IRB, or IACUC) which may not have been previously submitted to the appropriate SPA office at the time of proposal.
+Streamlined Advance Accounts - The request should include the attachment of any compliance material (COI, IRB, or IACUC) which may not have been previously submitted to ORA or SPA office at the time of proposal.

 Streamlined Advance Accounts are automatically set up by the SPA office for non-competing NIH awards that require a request for carry forward and/or annual reporting (ie. year logic).
 This includes Research and Training Fellowships (T and F), Institutional Training and Director Program Projects (D43), Research Project Cooperative Agreements (U), Program Project/Center Grants (P) and Education Projects (R25) awards.
 The establishment of a streamlined advance account provides the Principal Investigator (PI) access to funding in advance of arrival or approval of the official award document.
 Please see the Streamlined Advance Accounts Process (SPH) for the step by step procedure.

 GMAS and CREW security to view and report on account activity will be automatically granted to the part-of account department.
-Approval from the SPA office is required to opt-out of granting this security.
+Approval from ORA or SPA office is required to opt-out of granting this security.

 A sub-agreement account is established for each sub-agreement issued by the University to a specific sub-recipient under a sponsored award.
 A Subaward account may not appear on its own without the main account being set up first.
 While the subcontract(s) is under negotiation, funds for the subawardee are held in reserve until the subcontract is fully executed.
 When the subaward is fully executed, accounts will be established and a notification issued.